ArnaudBand/Arnaud-Vincent-Awesome_books/README.md

 ## Built With

-- Major languages
+- Major languages : - HTML
+                    - CSS
+                    - JavaScript
-- Frameworks
+- No Frameworks
-- Technologies used
+- Technologies used: Use classes in javaScript